SajjadAliZaidi/InventroyManagementSystem---SE-Project/README.md

 # InventroyManagementSystem---SE-Project
-This is the code for a simple Police dept. Inventory Management System frontend.
+This is the code for a simple Police dept. Inventory Management System frontend made as a university project.

 ## There are 5 main screens in this project